-On 14 July 2025, Deggendorf University of Applied Sciences and Rosenheim University of Applied Sciences were granted the right to award doctorates for the establishment of the
+On 14 July 2025, the Deggendorf Institute of Technology and the Rosenheim Technical University of Applied Sciences were officially granted the independent right to award doctoral degrees within the framework of the

-The joint doctoral centre is coordinated primarily by Deggendorf University of Applied Sciences and has a specific thematic focus.
+The joint Promotionszenrum is coordinated primarily by the Deggendorf Institute of Technology and has a specific thematic focus.

-The academic staff brings together research-intensive professors from various faculties at both universities of applied sciences.
+The board is composed of professors with high-profile research expertise from various faculties at both universities of applied sciences.

-The doctoral centre is currently being established.
-The plan is to be able to admit the first doctoral candidates during the summer semester of 2026
+The Promoitionszentrum is in the process of being established.
+It is planned to admit the first doctoral candidates during the summer semester of 2026

-PRISMA Health brings together four core research areas: biopsychosocial research, healthcare practice, professional and educational research, and digitalisation and medical technology transformation.
+PRISMA Health brings together four core research areas: biopsychosocial research, healthcare practice, professional and educational research, as well as digitalization and medical technology transformation.
 These areas examine both individual and systemic health factors through an integrative approach.

-Through inter-university collaboration within the PRISMA Health doctoral centre, the focus is placed on the field of health, with its complex challenges and the significant potential in terms of social, economic and professional imperatives.
+Through cross-university collaboration within the Promotionszentrum PRISMA Health doctoral centre, the focus is on the field of health, with its complex challenges and the significant potential in terms of social, economic and professional imperatives.

-The PRISMA Health doctoral centre is currently being established, so unfortunately we are unable to accept applications at this time!
+The Promotionszentrum PRISMA Health is in the process of being established, so unfortunately we are unable to accept applications of yet.

 In case the topic of your doctoral project does not match our range of topics, we are happy to provide information on doing a cooperativ doctorate at the DIT.